top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/10_linear_algebra.md

 Here we just add references to the suggested exercises, defined in the appropriate [exercise chapters](#part:exercises).

+TODO: add exercises

 ## Conclusions

 In this section we have defined the fundamental concept of linearity and introduced the mathematical tools pertaining to it, in particular vectors and matrices.
-Moreover, we have introduced their properties and interpretations as linear spaces.
+Moreover, we have introduced their operations and algebrais properties.

 We have found that matrices are a very convenient way to represent linear spaces, and that the properties of the matrices such as eigenvalues and eigenvectors have important implications in characterizing these spaces.